alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 }  // namespace winapi::gdi
 ```

 Fine detail: the rvalue reference `Handle&&` for the `Object_` constructor parameter expresses an **ownerhip transfer**.
-It helps to avoid incorrect usage by allowing only a temporary handle, such as from a call of `CreatePen` or `CreateSolidBrush`.
+It helps to avoid incorrect usage by allowing only a temporary handle such as from a call of `CreatePen` or `CreateSolidBrush`.

 ### ---